 Compost is fantastic for soil improvement – adding organic matter, nutrients, and microorganisms to your soil.
+Why throw away all the things mentioned in this article that could be composting and then go out and buy bags of compost?

 A variety of items can be added to your compost pile including: spoiled vegetables and fruits and vegetable and fruit peelings, plant debris, prunings, straw, leaves, bedding from vegetarian pets, eggshells, coffee grounds, tea bags, cotton fabric, cardboard and paper – not slick – although it may be better to recycle paper in another way.
 You can also add manures from rabbits, cows, horses, goats, poultry, or sheep.